ViSovereign/swww-switcher/README.md

 ## Thank you

-I took code from [lmm1ng](https://github.com/lmm1ng/hyprpaper_switcher_ext) and [schromp](https://github.com/schromp/vicinae-extensions/tree/main/swww) for this project.
+1. I took code from [lmm1ng](https://github.com/lmm1ng/hyprpaper_switcher_ext) and [schromp](https://github.com/schromp/vicinae-extensions/tree/main/swww) for this project.
 They helped me learn how to make an extension for Vicinae.
+Thank you!

+2. Shout out to [RodsonMatos](https://github.com/RodsonMatos) for adding wallust support to the Extension!
 Thank you!